wscnd/go-service-boilerplate/readme.md

 │   -> is like the stdlib of this project.
 │   -> a restriction is that we can't have interdependency between them bc ideally they │       can be deployed as a standalone pkg.
+│   ├── keystore: interface for key store. currently in memory one.
+│   ├── logger: our custom logger with multiple log levels.
+│   └── web: our custom web http functions.
 │
 ├── vendor
 │   -> module for direct dependency, third party code.